I'm half German, half Italian. My grandparents lived through the Third Reich and I still recall many of their stories from that era.

 In Magda, Goebbels had found not only an attractive and intelligent woman, but he was also delighted about the world she would open for him.
 In its early days, the Nazi movement was seen as too left-leaning by many on the conservative right.
 Magda, having formerly been married to one of the richest men in Germany, had connections that would undoubtedly prove to be helpful.
 Her luxurious apartment in Berlin soon would become a sort of a party headquarter, where aspiring Nazi politicians and sympathizing businessmen would meet.

 To gain a wider consensus and win over the masses, the Nazi movement needed a presentable woman.
-Who better fitted this role than Magda?
+Who better fit this role than Magda?
 When in 1933 the newly-elected chancellor Adolf Hitler was attending the opening of the Berlin opera, at his side stood not Eva Braun (Hitler's mistress, who remained hidden from the public until the end of the war), but Magda Goebbels.

 For propaganda purposes, Hitler also needed images portraying him with children.
 Not having a family of his own, who was better at hand than the Goebbels children?
 They were often shown with the Führer and scenes from their family life were regularly recorded by the propaganda ministry and shown on screens all over Germany.